MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-resource-propagation.md

 The `ClusterResourcePlacement` API object is used to propagate resources from a hub cluster to member clusters.
 The `ClusterResourcePlacement` API object specifies the resources to propagate and the placement policy to use when selecting member clusters.
 The `ClusterResourcePlacement` API object is created in the hub cluster and is used to propagate resources to member clusters.
 This example demonstrates how to propagate a namespace to member clusters using the `ClusterResourcePlacement` API object with a `PickAll` placement policy.

-For more information, see [Kubernetes resource propagation from hub cluster to member clusters](./concepts-resource-propagation.md) and the [upstream Fleet documentation](https://github.com/Azure/fleet/blob/main/docs/concepts/ClusterResourcePlacement/README.md).
+For more information, see [Kubernetes resource propagation from hub cluster to member clusters](./concepts-resource-propagation.md) and the [open-source Fleet documentation](https://github.com/Azure/fleet/blob/main/docs/concepts/ClusterResourcePlacement/README.md).

 ### [Azure CLI](#tab/azure-cli)